Clarity-html/SnakeGame/README.md

 ### **Installation & Usage**

 **1. Download the game files**
-  Click the green Code button and choose Download ZIP.
+  Click the Code<> button and choose Download ZIP.

 **2. Extract the files (if downloaded as ZIP).**